liammagee/fp/docs/examples-sustainability.md

-### Triple Bottom Line
+### Triple Bottom Line {#triple-bottom-line}

-*Description:* further applies the assumptions of the concept of TBL accounting.
+This model further applies the assumptions of the concept of TBL accounting.